 Get out!
 No more SHIELD!
 No more Fury!
 No more Hydra with the hands.
 No more.
 Stop raping me, all of you!!
 STOP RAPING ME!!!

-One More Day is loathed by many comic book fans, but as much as there is to get pissed about if you're a fan of Peter and MJ as a couple, there is one gloriously narmy line as well that you can laugh at.
-To really appreciate this, you have to remember that the person speaking these words is Mephisto, an immortal being of incredible power, a being who rules over a hell-dimension where he imprisons and tortures the souls of the damned.
-Among all of the villains in the Marvel Universe he is one of the most monstrous, one of the cruelest, one of the greatest threats any hero could face, one of the most intimidating.
-Whenever he shows up, people think Oh Crap.
+One More Day is loathed by many comic book fans, but as much as there is to get pissed about if you're a fan of Peter and MJ as a couple, there's one gloriously narmy line as well that you can laugh at.
+To really appreciate this, you have to remember that the person speaking these words is Mephisto, the ruler of Hell.
+Among all of the villains in the Marvel Universe, he's among the most powerful.
+Whenever he shows up, people think Oh, Crap.
 What kind of horrible, unspeakable act is he trying to commit this time?
 What does he want?

 Mephisto: I want your MARRIAGE.

 Transformers Dark Cybertron: Nova Prime and Galvatron entering the normal universe through Megatron's body starts off as pure, unleaded Nightmare Fuel.
-But than on the first page of part 5 the way it's drawn (juxtaposed with Casual Danger Dialogue) causes it to look really silly.
-It's less "undead abominations entering our plain of existence" and more "Jane get me out of this crazy thing!".
+But then on the first page of part 5 the way it's drawn (juxtaposed with Casual Danger Dialogue) causes it to look really silly.
+It's less "undead abominations entering our plain of existence" and more "Jane, get me out of this crazy thing!".

 There's also the revelation that Waspinator controls the Necrotitan with his "staff", i.e. the gun formed out of his energon stinger in beast mode.
 As one reviewer pointed out, this means Waspinator controls the Metrotitan with his butt.
-Even worse when Shockwave takes off his gun hand so he can replace it with the aforementioned butt-gun
+Even worse when Shockwave ditches his Arm Cannon so he can replace it with the aforementioned butt-gun.